-This study gives an overview of the incidence, pattern and clinical profile of congenital cyanotic heart disease in Bangladesh armed forces populations.
-Incidence of congenital cyanotic heart disease is 4.99 per thousand of hospitalized Tetralogy of Fallot patients. and transposition of the great arteries, are the most common cyanotic congenital heart defects in children, are discussed.
-The clinical presentation, laboratory findings are described.
+This study gives an overview of the types, status (incidence, and presentation) of cyanotic congenital heart disease in Bangladesh armed forces populations.
+The incidence of congenital cyanotic heart disease is 4.99 per thousand hospitalized patients.
+Tetralogy of Fallot and transposition of the great arteries are the most common cyanotic congenital heart defects in children, are discussed.
+The clinical presentation, and laboratory findings are described.
 These defects have sufficiently distinctive features such that they can be diagnosed.

-Funding: No funding sources

-Conflict of interest: None declared
+Funding: No funding sources Conflict of interest: None declared